megakevin/end-point-blog/2024/06/uploading-multiple-files-in-a-single-request-in-an-asp.net-application.md

 > Commit: [5aaff6](https://github.com/megakevin/end-point-blog-dotnet-8-demo/commit/5aaff60c0a44173f97220ac0f287338ad6783bb6).

 Now that we've seen the general approach and key details of working with the framework to upload multiple files, it's more clear what we need to do to support any number of files.
-Like I said, what we need is "some of JavaScript to dynamically add new `<input>` elements as the user picks more and more files".
+Like I said, what we need is "some JavaScript to dynamically add new `<input>` elements as the user picks more and more files".

 Let's start by removing the three file input elements (that is, the whole `<div id="quote-images-container">` element) and replacing them with this: